section-engineering-education/engineering-education/articles/a-raw-nodejs-rest-api-without-frameworks-such-as-expressjs/index.md

 ### Setting up the REST API

 Let's now see how to set up a REST API using raw Node.js.
-We'll use a Todos boilerplate to demonstrate this.
+We'll use a todos boilerplate to demonstrate this.

 Below is the project structure.